Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 If you’re going to trade an S&P 500 product on-chain, trade the one that S&P actually signed off on.

-The Real Trading Hours — Honest Version
+The Real Trading Hours — The Honest Version

 During CME hours (Sunday 6PM ET → Friday 5PM ET)